Socialist Party of Iceland

-The Socialist Party of Iceland (Note: also translated as the Icelandic Socialist Party) (Sósíalistaflokkur Íslands, SFÍ) is a socialist political party in Iceland, which was founded on International Workers' Day in 1 May 2017.
+The Socialist Party of Iceland (Note: also translated as the Icelandic Socialist Party) (Sósíalistaflokkur Íslands, SFÍ) is a socialist political party in Iceland, which was founded on International Workers' Day on 1 May 2017.

 History

 According to Gunnar Smári the party already had 1,400 members at its foundation.
 At the beginning of May, a temporary board was selected at a meeting to prepare a "Socialist Congress" in the autumn of 2017.
 Prior to the Congress the party selected four committees among its members by sortition, responsible for healthcare, housing, social welfare, and democratization of society.

 The party did not contest the 2017 Althing elections, as it declared itself to be in a "build-up phase", but ran lists in Reykjavík and Kópavogur municipalities in the municipal elections on 26 May 2018.
 In Reykjavík, they received one of 23 seats with 6.4% of the vote.

 In the 2024 parliamentary election, the leading candidate of the Socialist Party is Sanna Magdalena Mörtudóttir.